 The Vernon Monument

-As approved by Portsmouth City Council, the intended location for the monument is on a plinth in the centre of the easterly pool in the former former HMS Vernon site, now the Gunwharf Quays commercial retail park.
+The intended location for the monument is on a plinth in the centre of Pool B, the middle one of the three pools in the former HMS Vernon site, now the Gunwharf Quays residential and retail park.
 The proposed location is an enclosed sea water lock some 1.2 metres deep.

 Previously, the waterway was a tidal canal known as “Vernon Creek” that serviced the King’s Mill located some four hundred metres to the east.
 In the 20th Century it was the regular berth for a range of Royal Navy/Royal Naval Reserve and Auxiliary vessels when HMS Vernon was operating at its peak as an operational Naval establishment and busy specialist training base for a variety of mainly underwater warfare schools.
 The print of Vernon Creek from the original painting by John Terry (available from the online Shop) shows typical vessels as used in the prosecution of mine warfare and diving activities during the 1970s.